 Excessive electronic noise caused by other, poorly regulated devices, such as electrocautery, may adversely interfere with the proper functioning of the ventilator.

-To avoid this problem, do not connect the ventilator power cord into the same electrical wall outlet or strip into which an electrocautery unit is connected.
+Do not connect the ventilator power cord into the same electrical wall outlet or strip into which an electrocautery unit is connected.